vladimirtomic/anari-ai/README.md

 ## Setup

 This project was developed using a Mac with [MS Visual Studio Code](https://code.visualstudio.com/download#).
-[Python3](https://www.python.org/downloads/) 3.10.1 was installed in a dedicated [pyenv](https://github.com/pyenv/pyenv) environment.
-[Graphviz](https://graphviz.org/download/) 2.50.0 and pyenv were installed using [homebrew](https://brew.sh/).
+[Python 3.10.1](https://www.python.org/downloads/) was installed in a dedicated [pyenv](https://github.com/pyenv/pyenv) environment.
+[Graphviz 2.50.0](https://graphviz.org/download/) and pyenv were installed using [homebrew](https://brew.sh/).

 Install python dependencies: